jrlanglois/jrl_env/configs/README.md

 **Optional Configs:**

 - `linuxCommon.json` - Shared Linux packages (only used if `useLinuxCommon: true` in platform configs)
+- `android.json` - Android SDK components configuration (used if Android Studio is installed or in platform config)

 ### File Naming Conventions